-Councilor McClain: Please clarify what you mean when you say PUDs are not allowed and that trickles down?
+- Councilor McClain: Can you clarify what you mean when you say PUDs are not allowed and that trickles down?
 Earlier you said applicants could choose underlying zoning or overlay district.
-Is there a conflict or can people choose?

-Amanda Chiancola: The Owner has the choice of conforming and permitted in the overlay EXCEPT PUD.

-Councilor McClain: Would be the case for anything that received an N in the overlay?

-Amanda Chiancola: Correct.
-Through the visioning process, most people said they wanted parking in discreet locations.
+Is there a conflict or can people choose? - Amanda Chiancola: Owner has the choice of conforming and permitted in the overlay EXCEPT PUD.
+It received an N in the overlay. - Councilor McClain: That would be the case for anything that received an N in the overlay? - Amanda Chiancola: Yes. - Amanda Chiancola: Through the visioning process, most people said they wanted parking in discreet locations.
 We had to be careful in BSN, the rear is sometimes someone's backyard.
 Parking requirements: 1 space per residential unit.
 4 spaces per 1000 sq. ft. leasable floor space.
 Other uses have 3 spaces per 1000 sq. feet net floor area.
-Design Standard Special Permit - parking is one of the things that can be granted a waiver.
-If its commercial, they can look at on-street, mixed-use can see about shared parking.

-Chris Kuschel: In terms to nonconforming uses - most are currently small residential buildings.
+Design Standard Special Permit parking is one of the things that can be granted a waiver.
+If its commercial, they can look at on-street, mixed-use can see about shared parking. - Chris Kuschel: Relating to nonconforming uses most are currently small residential buildings.
 Coffee Time is non-conforming as is Brake & Clutch.
 This is the physical aspect of the development.
 Design was a piece that people were really concerned about.
 Not looking for cookie-cutter development but maintaining principles.
-Used a Visual Preference Exercise - Photos of what "fits" with BSN.
-All of those that scored highly are guite different - there isn't one dominant architectural style in Bridge Street Neck.
-Height of buildings and lot standards.
+Used a Visual Preference Exercise Photos of what "fits" with BSN.
+All of those that scored highly are quite different there isn't one dominant architectural styles in Bridge Street Neck.
+Height of buildings and lots standards the focus

 Lot standards - First - minimum lot size 5000 sq. ft.
 Consistent with what is there today.
 Much higher minimum lots sizes - most don't conform to existing zoning.
 Set back along Bridge Street and existing zoning doesn't allow zero/small setback.
 Parking is not allowed within the front setback.
 Open space 15% open space requirement for residential.
 Height 2.5-3 stories was what people were comfortable with.
 Types of rooflines: original proposal: various pitched roofs allowed, flat roofs through special permit.
 Community forums and survey found flat roofs fine and should be allowed by right.
 Nuance added in this proposal: slightly different height limits (flat roof building 35'; pitched roof, slightly taller at 38').
 These are based on real world precedence.

 Overall the vision calls for regulations to complement the existing character in scale and density of the neighborhood.
 What we are proposing is 1700 sq ft of lot area per dwelling unit (25 units per acre).
 Chose lot area because so many parcels are less than 1 acre.
 The community was having a hard time understanding "units/acre."
 Conceptionally, you take # allowed units 1700/total lot area.
 5000 sq. ft./2 units.
 1 Acre/25 units.
 1700 was chosen as it is approximately the median density of existing residential properties in BSN.
 About half residential units have higher than 1700/unit.
 What does this look like in neighborhood?
 Pics show with comparable densities in BSN and surrounding.

 If this proposal is adopted, map shows the max number of units to be built across parcels in BSNOD.
 This doesn't consider odd-shaped lots.
-Most of the parcels accommodate up to 5 units.
-Clipper Ship Inn accommodates more units.
+Most of the parcels accommodate up to 5 units, Clipper Ship Inn accommodates more units.

 People like the idea of high percentage of glazing (meaning, windows) at ground floor - this is a best practice to improve vibrancy.